 [Driver clicks “Yes, I’m done testing”.
 Waits.]

 A new application window should automatically appear.
-Your task is to find all of the computer’s mistakes are correct. ,how accurate you think the computer is.
-You won’t have nearly enough time to look at every single message, so try to choose wisely which particular messages to test.
+Your task is to find all of the computer’s mistakes.
+Afterwards, we’ll ask you how accurate you think the computer is.
+You won’t have enough time to look at every message, so pick tests that help you find mistakes fast.
 You’ll have ten minutes to work.
-If you finish the task early or click the “I’m Done!” button, and wait until everyone has finished.
+If you finish early, click “I’m Done!” and wait until everyone has finished.
 Try to find all of the computer’s mistakes now.

 SUCCESSIVE RUN THROUGHS

 Click the “I’m done!” button to close the application.
 A new application will appear momentarily.
 Like before, you have 10 minutes to find the computer’s mistakes.
-If you finish the task early or click the “I’m Done!” button, and wait until everyone has finished.
+If you finish early, click “I’m Done!” and wait until everyone has finished.
 Try to find all of the computer’s mistakes now.

 After Main Task